keshavsavva/readMeGen/README.md

 ## Installation

-initialize npm in the terminal and install axios, inquirer, and fs
+Use npm init to initialize and then install fs, axios, and inquirer

 ## Usage

-run using "node index.js"
+type "node index.js"

 ## Credits